yenchenchou/mle-career-path/DataStructure_Algorithm/Python/README.md

 # **Coding Path**

-# **Algorithms**

 ## **1. Sorting**

+---

 ## **2. Binary Search**

+---

 ### **2.1 Definition**

 Binary Search operates on a contiguous sequence with a specified left and right index.
 The left, right, mid index helps us to compare the target.
 If the index shows the condition deos not align with the target then that half part is eliminated.
 We do this repeatly then get the final result.

 When solving binary search, there are several things included most of the time: